EigenPro/EigenPro-tensorflow/README.md

               metrics=['accuracy'])
 ```

-The training can be performed by calling the method fit(),
+The training can be performed by calling the method fit(...),
 ```
 model.fit(utils.add_index(x_train), y_train,
           batch_size=256, epochs=10, verbose=0,